 Equinor to commence first tranche of the 2023 share buy-back programme

-/EIN News/ -- Equinor (OSE: EQNR, NYSE: EQNR) will commence on 9 February 2023 the first tranche of around USD 1 billion of the 2023 share buy-back programme, as announced at the Capital Market Update 8 February 2023.
+Equinor (EQNREQNR will commence on 9 February 2023 the first tranche of around USD 1 billion of the 2023 share buy-back programme, as announced at the Capital Market Update 8 February 2023.

 The first tranche of the share buy-back programme for 2023 is around USD 1 billion, including shares to be redeemed from the Norwegian State, and will end no later than 24 March 2023.
 For 2023 Equinor announces a share buy-back programme of up to USD 6 billion, including shares to be redeemed from the Norwegian State.